 By default, the system requires 70% of points to be marked as “passed” in order to pass an entire section; however, an admin can adjust this to any required level when setting up an audit template.
 At the very bottom, below all the sections, you’ll see the “FINISH AUDIT” button.
 This option will be disabled until you complete all the questions, at which point you’ll be able to tap on it and upload the results.

 If you exit that section without completing and uploading results, note how at the bottom of the audit details screen you can continue by tapping on the "Continue audit" until the audit is finished.

 Finally, if you exit that screen and go back to the main audits screen, you can see the menu at the bottom of the screen.

-Apart from the audits section you can also review results of past audits as well as corrective actions assigned during each audit.
+Apart from the audits section, you can also review the results of past audits as well as corrective actions assigned during each audit.
 This is shown in the screenshot below:

 You can also see the corrective actions section at the bottom of the screen, in the main menu, which will allow you to focus just on those either pending resolution or already approved and resolved.
 For detailed information on corrective actions visit the following article.

 And then finally, on the far right of the main menu, there is the Settings area, which allows you to edit your profile information, like changing the name, email address, or password.